-The specific epithet and common name of this pine are in reference to the flexible (limber) branchlets/twigs.
+The specific epithet is in reference to the flexible (limber) branchlets/twigs.

 ‘Vanderwolf’s Pyramid’ is an upright, pyramidal tree with closely spaced, twisted, silvery blue green needles.
 It typically grows slowly to 20-30’ tall by 10-15’ wide in cultivation.
 It was introduced into commerce by Vermeulen Nursery of New Jersey in 1972.

 Limber pine is generally considered to be an adaptable, low-maintenance tree with few problems.
 It is susceptible to certain rots and blights, but its most dangerous enemy is white pine blister rust which is a bark disease that is usually fatal.
-Species of Ribes (e.g., currants and gooseberries) are the alternate host for white pine blister rust and should not be planted in areas where limber pines or white pines are under attack.
+Species of (e.g., currants and gooseberries) are the alternate host for white pine blister rust and should not be planted in areas where limber pines or white pines are under attack.
 White pine blister rust is not considered to be a problem in Missouri, however.
-Aphids, weevils, spider mites and scale are not uncommon insect visitors.
+Aphids, weevils, spider mites and scale may appear.